firefly-oss/lib-common-core/src/main/java/com/catalis/common/core/messaging/README.md

 4. **Check deserialization**:
    - Ensure the payload can be deserialized to the expected type
    - For Avro and Protobuf, make sure the classes are properly generated
+   - Handle potential null values in your payload to avoid deserialization errors

+5. **Check configuration properties**:
+   - Ensure all required configuration properties are set
+   - For Kinesis, the region property is required
+   - For custom endpoints, ensure they are properly formatted and accessible